tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/define-script.md

 The *block* have 2 types of statements.

 - Script Handlers: Will be executed when a command to execute a particular handler is received.
-- Top-level statements: Will be executed while loading this script
+- Top-level statements (initialisation logic) : Will be executed while loading (initialising) this script,

 @ref:[Script Handlers](handlers.md) are defined to process Command Sequences or to perform actions like Going online or offline, starting Diagnostic mode etc.
 Documentation of handlers can be found @ref:[here](handlers.md).
 Handlers will be executed whenever there is need to execute Sequence or to perform any action on Sequencer.

-Everything except Script Handlers are considered as top-level statements and will be executed while loading the script.
+Everything except Script Handlers are considered as top-level statements and will be executed while loading (initialising) the script.
 This is the place to declare the Script specific variables and tasks to be executed at initialisation of the Script.

 Kotlin